codio/knowledge/source/common/develop/ide/editing/code-beautifier.rst

 Code Beautifier
 ===============
 The Code Beautifier feature automatically indents and manages spaces in your code to format it correctly.
+Currently the Code Beautifier supports langauges like HTML, CSS and JavaScript.
+If you are looking for a similiar setting for langauges like Java, Python, etc. then please check out :ref:`Language Server Protocol <langserver>`.

 You apply the Code Beautifier using the shortcut keys, which can be customized in :ref:`User Preferences <user-prefs>`.

 * key_format_code = cmd+Shift+B (Mac)
 * key_format_code = Ctrl+Shift+B (PC/Linux)